Why Is This Place so Great?

 Since this show is so popular, we suggest arriving at Uluwatu before 5:00pm to secure better seats that provide views of the sunset.
 Even if the show is packed, latecomers are oftentimes well received by staff, but they are all likely to obtain floor seats just feet away from the dancers.

-For Boutique Choose: Warung Mami Ikan Bakar
+Boutique Dining: Warung Mami Ikan Bakar

 Since Jimbaran is known for its great seafood caught fresh from its local fishermen, we highly recommend visitors to dine at one of their local seafood barbecue restaurants.
 Unfortunately, some of these restaurants tend to serve frozen seafood to its patrons, which is why we suggest dining at Warung Mami Ikan Bakar instead.
 To choose your meal, guests will go outside the restaurant to choose the exact seafood they want from fish, clams, to prawns.
 The food is then cooked over coals and served with rice, vegetables, and sambals.